Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 List each department participating in the T32 program.
 If the graduate program is comprised of six departments but only four participate in the T32, then just list those four.
 If all the departments in the graduate program participate in the T32 program, then all of them need to be listed.

-Table 3: Federal Institutional Research Training Grants and Related Support Available to Participating Faculty Members
+Table 3: Federal Organizational Research Training Grants and Related Support Available to Participating Faculty Members

 No, all federal training grants should be included (not just NIH).

-Table 4: Research Support of Participating Faculty Members
+Table 4: Active Research Support of Participating Faculty Members

 No. Awards in no-cost extension status should be excluded from this table.